wkurzius/textbook-notes/syllabi/ap-calc-syllabus.md

 ## AP Exam

-The AP exam takes place on ~~Monday, May 12 at 8 a.m~~.
+The AP exam is scheduled for Monday, May 11 at 8 a.m.
 The exam is 3 hours and 15 minutes long and includes 45 multiple-choice questions and 6 free-response questions.
 A calculator is not permitted on 30 of the multiple-choice questions and 4 of the free-response questions.
 You can find more details on the [AP Calculus AB exam page](https://apstudents.collegeboard.org/courses/ap-calculus-ab/assessment).

 ## Units of Study